-I usually start thinking about mashed sweet potatoes around the holidays when the weather is a little more chilly.
+I usually start thinking about mashed sweet potatoes around the holidays when the weather is a little more chilly and keep thinking about them through Easter.
 This recipe is a great alternative to the typical sweet potato casserole and is a crowd-pleaser.

 Mashed Sweet Potatoes Ingredients

 You only need a few ingredients you’ll need to make the best mashed sweet potatoes.